-Richard was also instrumental in establishing a new Church of England church near Glenelg on the Adelaide Plains named St Mary's Church.
-This church had the same name as the church in Dover at which the family worshipped since arriving in Dover from Scotland in the mid 17th century.
-The family had come south of the border to Dover from Edinburgh, Scotland.
+Richard was also instrumental in establishing a new Church of England church near Glenelg on the Adelaide Plains which was named after St Mary's Church in Dover at which the family worshipped since arriving in Dover from Scotland in the later part of the 1700s.
+The family had come south of the border to Dover due to the involvement of Richard's father, Sir John Hamilton a captain in the Royal Navy, captaining a supply vessel in the Battle of Trafalgar in 1805.